Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 The commercial nature of bobbin making, however, is probably best illustrated by the phenomena of the 'hanging bobbin': bobbins that were made to commemorate the public hangings and proved extremely popular souvenirs.
 They were inscribed with the name of the criminal and the year of their execution ('Joseph Castle hung 1860').

-Obviously then, correct labelling of carcass parts was important around the Rockingham Forest of old.
-Much more so than correct labelling of certain former structures.
-As I will show, it still is.
+Obviously, correct labelling of carcass parts was important around the Rockingham Forest of old.
+Apparently, more so than correct labelling of some of the forest's former structures.

 Souvenirs may also explain a strange discovery made near Crowland in 2021.
 There, archaeologists excavated a low rise in Anchor Church field - the remains, they said, of: